Eclipse-IoT/eclipsecon-2022-hackathon/example-apps/README.md

 # Example application

-This repository contains a simple java app that subscribe to the various endpoints and display the events to the console.
+This repository contains simple java apps that subscribe to the various endpoints and display the events to the console.
 It's designed to be dead simple, so you can look around and grab the building blocks to get going with your own ideas !